 - Approval will be issued in the form of a credit card sized photographic 'permit for travel'.
 The permit will contain the conditions of use and the user should show this permit to the driver on boarding the vehicle.
 The permit once accepted and issued by one operator should be accepted by all other operators who have signed up to the code.

-'Class 2' scooters with 3 or 4 wheels will be accepted provided they are no more than 600mm wide and 1000mm long, with a turning radius not exceeding 1200mm and match the criteria set out above.
+'Class 2' scooters with 3 or 4 wheels will be accepted provided they are no more than 600mm wide and 1000mm long, with a turning radius not exceeding 1200mm and that the user can demonstrate that they can safely board, position themselves safely and alight safely from our buses.
 The weight of the scooter plus occupant must be within the safe working limit (SWL) of the ramp fitted to the vehicle.
 As a general rule the ramps fitted to vehicles have a safe working limit of 300kg.
 'Class 2' scooters generally weigh 65kg, leaving 235kg (approx 37 stones) allowance for the occupant.
 It is up to our drivers' discretion to confirm that the mobility scooter and occupant are within the SWL for the ramp.

 'Class 3' scooters are larger and are capable of travelling at 6-8mph.
 These are not designed to be carried by bus and will be refused for carriage - these can be easily identified as they must be fitted with front/rear lights, hazard warning lights and a manual brake.